pyalarmdotcom/alarmdotcom/README.md

 ## Multiple Alarm.com Installations

 This module will not function directly with an Alarm.com account that is associated with multiple alarm systems.
-In the event that your account is associated to multiple alarm systems it is recommended that you create one new sub-account per alarm system, and only provide access to a single system to each sub-account.
+In the event that your account is associated to multiple alarm systems it is recommended that you create one new sub-account per alarm system and only provide access to a single system to each sub-account.
 The sub-account credentials can then be used within multiple alarmdotcomajax sections in the configuration.yaml.

 For example: